apache/druid/docs/tutorials/tutorial-sql-null.md

 This tutorial introduces the basic concepts of null handling for string and numeric columns in Apache Druid.
 The tutorial focuses on filters using the logical NOT operation on columns with NULL values.
-This applies to both query and ingestion time filtering.

 ## Prerequisites